-The Navan Orebody was discovered in 1970 and production started in 1977 (see timeline below).
-Production has been scheduled at rates up to 2.6mt per year in recent years with the preceding 11 years production shown in Table 3.
+The Navan Orebody was discovered in 1970 and production started in 1977 (see timeline below in Table 3).
+Production has been scheduled at rates up to 2.6mt per year in recent years with the preceding 12 years production shown in Table 4.